panchul/workspace/doc/Linux.md

 ---

-Change the lineendings in the vi:
+Change the line endings in the vi:

     :e ++ff=dos
     :e ++ff=mac